Akemi's Anime World

 Notes and Trivia

-Dirty Pair Flash is (loosely) based on an old anime series which was in turn based on a series of Japanese-language novels; this Kei and Yuri are supposed to be descendants of the original Lovely Angels.
+Dirty Pair Flash is (loosely) based on the classic anime series, which was in turn based on a series of Japanese-language novels; this Kei and Yuri are supposed to be descendants of the original Lovely Angels.
 More recently, Dark Horse Comics has produced a string of comic book miniseries with Adam Warren's modernized-yet-faithful take on the original Lovely Angels.
 These comics are loads of fun, and filled with more collateral damage than you can shake an inaccurate rocket launcher at.

 US DVD Review